Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Trott Park, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers shows Trott Park has had around 4 new homes approved annually on average over the past five financial years from FY-21 to FY-25, totalling approximately 24 homes.
-So far in FY-26, 1 approval has been recorded.
-Each dwelling built has resulted in an average of 2.4 new residents per year, reflecting strong demand that supports property values.
-New homes are being constructed at an average cost of $536,000, indicating a focus on the premium segment with upmarket properties.
+AreaSearch analysis of ABS building approval numbers in Trott Park shows approximately 4 new homes approved annually.
+Over the past five financial years, from FY-21 to FY-25, around 23 homes were approved, with one more approved so far in FY-26.
+Each dwelling built over these years has resulted in an average of 2.5 new residents per year, indicating strong demand and supporting property values.

 Frequently Asked Questions - Development